CyberFlameGO/svnpython/Doc/using/windows.rst

 <http://www.python.org/download/releases/>`_ for many years.

-With ongoing development of Python, some platforms that used to be supported earlier are no longer supported (due to the lack of users or developers).
+With ongoing development of Python, some platforms that used to be supported earlier are not longer supported (due to the lack of users or developers).
 Check :pep:`11` for details on all unsupported platforms.

 * DOS and Windows 3.x are deprecated since Python 2.0 and code specific to these